lfventura/terraform-provider-restful/FORK_CHANGES.md

 ## Compatibility

-This fork maintains full compatibility with the upstream version.
-Existing configurations will continue to work without modifications.
+This fork introduces breaking changes:
+- `base_url` in the provider is now optional.
+Existing configurations that rely on provider-level `base_url` will continue to work, but new configurations must define `base_url` either in the provider or in each resource/operation.

+Existing configurations without `base_url` in the provider will require adding `base_url` to resources or the provider.